electron/electron/docs/api/browser-window.md

 #### `win.isVisible()`

-Returns `Boolean` - Whether the window is visible to the user.
+Returns `boolean` - Whether the window is visible to the user.

 #### `win.isModal()`

-Returns `Boolean` - Whether current window is a modal window.
+Returns `boolean` - Whether current window is a modal window.

 #### `win.maximize()`